 - Business messaging, on all channels, in one place with Birdeye

 Instant messaging is an online communication method that connects people through text.
 Two or more people can chat with each other by sending text messages in real-time.
 Instant messaging makes it easy to communicate on a mobile device or web app from anywhere in the world.

 Instant messaging relies on its text messaging features as a primary function.
 It allows users to quickly and continuously communicate with their team members in real-time via text (SMS).
 You can conveniently message your co-workers at any time and conduct your conversations anywhere that you have access to your messaging app.

 Even if you work remotely, team collaboration is still a must.
-Group chat allows your team to have a private chat between select members of your team.
+A group chat allows your team to have a private chat between select members of your team.
 You can have as few or as many people on the chat as you want and know that your conversations are secure to only those team members.

 Phone calls are productive, but it’s best to see your co-workers when you’re having a conversation with them.
 Video chats let you see your team members face-to-face when you’re on a call with them.
 You can have multiple people on a video chat at once no matter where they’re located.

 There’s nothing worse than trying to explain what you’re doing on your screen to someone else.
 Now, screen sharing lets you show what you’re doing on your screen in real-time when in a video chat.
 This is very helpful for walkthroughs, presentations, or just explaining where something is to your remote team members.